kirankkai4-lab/AWS-GenAI-Developer-Notes-/README.md

 ## 📚 About This Repository

-This repository compiles curated study notes and practical code examples designed to help developers ramp up in Generative AI.
+This repository compiles curated study notes designed to help developers ramp up in Generative AI.
 The content centres on **AWS Services** — Amazon Bedrock, SageMaker, and related AI services — providing a clear, developer-friendly learning path from the ground up.

 **Target Audience:** Developers and IT professionals transitioning into Generative AI roles